joshelvn11/ish-app/README.md

 ### [EPIC] UI Framework

-Develope the core components of the UI to create a framework for building the more functional components of the application.
+Develop the core components of the UI to create a framework for building the more functional components of the application.

 #### [USER STORY] Application Design / Wireframe